php/php-langspec/spec/14-classes.md

 than once.
 A call to a base-class constructor searches for the nearest constructor in the class hierarchy.
 Not every level of the hierarchy needs to have a constructor.

-Prior to the addition of the `__construct` form of constructor, a class's constructor was called the same as its class name.
-For example, class `Point`'s constructor was called `Point`.
-Although this old-style form is supported, its use is deprecated.
-In any event, both `parent::__construct(...)` and `parent::name(...)` (where `name` is the name of the parent class type) will find an old- or a new-style constructor in the base class, if one exists.
-If both forms exist, the new-style one is used.
-The same is true of an *object-creation-expression* when searching for a base-class constructor.

 **Examples**